 Between 25 GW and 35 GW of Long Life Energy Storage (LDES) will be installed globally by 2025, according to a report released by LDES Council, a newly created body launched at COP26 in Glasgow.

 Implementing these new long-term energy storage technologies would require the installation of 1,5-2,5 terawatts / 85-140 TWh of long-term storage by 2040.
-In a nutshell, 10% of all global electricity, says the report called "Net zero power: long-lasting energy storage for a renewable grid".
+In a nutshell, 10% of all global electricity, the report says called “Net zero power: long-duration energy storage for a renewable grid".

 Massive effort but possible

-Long-life energy storage is generally defined as any technology capable of producing stored energy at full capacity for more than four hours, the typical storage duration for lithium-ion batteries.
-These solutions, some of which can store energy for weeks or months, are seen as essential to balance the future renewable energy-based electricity grid.
-They are what will give us energy even when the wind is not blowing and the sun is not shining for long periods of time (and at night).
+Long-duration energy storage is generally defined as any technology capable of producing stored energy at full capacity for more than four hours, the typical storage duration for lithium-ion batteries.
+These solutions, some of which can store energy for weeks or months, are considered essential to balancing the future electricity grid based on renewable energy.
+They are what will give us energy even when the wind doesn't blow and the sun doesn't shine for long periods of time (and at night).

 Accumulation of energy, a highway

-Currently, the "no" moments of renewables are overcome with the so-called "peak power plants" fueled by gas (also known as Peaker Gas).
-Someone says they will be powered power plants hydrogen to replace them.
+Currently, the "no" moments of renewables are made up for with so-called gas-fueled "peaker plants" (also known as Peaker Gas).
+Some say they will be power plants powered by hydrogen to replace them.
 However, the power conversion in that case results in energy losses of about 70%, far superior to energy storage technologies, with high costs.
-As a result, hydrogen may never see a boom.
+This is why hydrogen may never see a boom.

-“We have to take responsibility for the choice.
-Zero impact requires a large increase in grid-scale energy storage to incorporate renewable resources (which are more intermittent) into our energy mix. " Adam Briggs, chief commercial officer of Ambri, a company among the members of the LDES Council.
+“We must take responsibility for the choice.
+Zero impact requires a large increase in grid-scale energy storage to incorporate renewable resources (which are more intermittent) into our energy mix.”
+This is what he claims Adam Briggs, chief commercial officer of Ambri, a company among the members of the LDES Council.

 Do we need funds (also public?)